- Laceration or wound repair codes are reported based on the type of repair (simple, intermediate, complex), the anatomic location, and the length

 According to CPT®:

 “Use the codes in this section to designate wound closure utilizing sutures, stapes or tissue adhesives (eg, 2-cyanoacrylate), either singly or in combination with each other or in combination with adhesive strips.
-Wound closure utilizing adhesive strips as the sole repair material should be coded using the appropriate E/M code.”
+Chemical cauterization, electrocaturization, or wound closure utilizing adhesive strips as the sole repair material should be coded using the appropriate E/M code.”

 “Simple repair is used when the wound is superficial; eg, involving primarily epidermis or dermis, or subcutaneous tissues without significant involvement of deeper structures, and requires simple one layer closure.
-This includes local anesthesia and chemical or electrocauterization of wounds not closed.”
+Hemostasis and local or topical anesthesia, when performed, are not separately reported.”

 Simple repairs are defined by two location groupings and size in centimeters